mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ```

 ## The user defined workflows
-This framework is able to process any workflow of supported step types just via provided json definition.
+This framework is able to process any workflow of supported step types just via provided JSON definition.
 There is no additional code change or compilation needed.
 Such workflow definition can be provided not only by developer but also directly by the user (there is also possibility to develop UI which can be used for creating of workflow definitions instead of using JSON file as input).

 ## Extensibility
 Developers can also extend this framework about new step types in a very easy way.
-Every step type need to provide a model for step specific parameters and step type, which inherits from abstract class `StepBase<TParam>` and that’s it.
-The framework ensures that particular step type is instantiated, specific parameters model is injected and the concrete step functionality is called.
+Every step type need to provide a model for step specific parameters and step type implementation, which inherits from abstract class `StepBase<TParam>` and that’s it.

 Step specific parameters model: